sunpy/ndcube/docs/data_classes.rst

 They just have to be the same length.
 Therefore, is it possible that this property returns no physical types.

-The real power behing `~ndcube.NDCollection.aligned_axes` is that is enables all objects within the `~ndcube.NDCollection` to be sliced along the aligned axes simultaneously form the `~ndcube.NDCollection` level.
+The real power behind `~ndcube.NDCollection.aligned_axes` is that it enables all objects within the `~ndcube.NDCollection` to be sliced along the aligned axes simultaneously from the `~ndcube.NDCollection` level.
 This allows users to quickly and accurately crop their entire data set to a region of interest, thereby speeding up their analysis workflow.
 See the :ref:`collection_slicing` to see this in action.